高级检索+

 • 摘要: 为探究不同来源生物炭催化剂对生物质热解重整制氢催化性能的差异。以玉米秸秆、竹材、松木及甲壳素为原料制备生物炭。以稻壳为生物质,在两段式固定床反应器进行催化热解试验,系统研究不同生物炭催化剂对产物产量、气体组分与H2选择性的影响。试验结果表明,与空白对照组相比(H2产率1.41 mmol/g,选择性17.43%),4组生物炭催化剂均能促进焦油裂解,提升富氢合成气产率。不同催化剂间催化性能存在差异,甲壳素生物炭表现出最佳催化性能,H2产率和选择性分别达到12.59 mmol/g和53.33%,松木炭催化性能次之,H2产率10.74 mmol/g,选择性46.83%,玉米秸秆与竹炭催化活性较弱(H2产率和选择性分别为8.41 mmol/g、42.69%与8.38 mmol/g、41.32%)。研究发现生物炭催化剂的催化性能与比表面积、孔隙结构及官能团种类密切相关,甲壳素生物炭优异催化性能源于独特“氮自掺杂”特性形成的吡啶氮与吡咯氮等含氮活性官能团及发达的协同孔隙结构。该研究为高效、低成本生物质热解制氢催化剂的开发和利用提供理论参考。

-Abstract: The study investigated the differences in catalytic performance of biochars derived from different feedstocks in hydrogen production via biomass pyrolysis and reforming.
-Biochar catalysts were prepared from corn stover, bamboo, pine wood, and chitin, and their catalytic reforming effects on rice husk were evaluated in a two-stage fixed-bed reactor.
-The focus was on analyzing the impacts of these biochars on the yields of gas-liquid-solid products, gas composition, and H2 selectivity, while exploring the structure-activity relationship between their physicochemical properties (specific surface area, pore structure, functional groups, and elemental composition) and catalytic performance.
-This work aims to provide theoretical references for developing efficient and low-cost catalysts for biomass hydrogen production.
-Biochar catalysts were prepared via pyrolysis at 600℃ under N2 atmosphere using the four feedstocks.
-In catalytic experiments, rice husk was pyrolyzed in the first stage at 550℃, and the volatile products were mixed with steam and introduced into the second stage for steam reforming at 800℃ over the biochar catalyst bed.
-Gas components (H2, CO, CH4, CO2, C2H4, C2H6) were analyzed offline using gas chromatography (GC) to calculate product yields and H2 selectivity.
-The biochars were characterized by scanning electron microscopy (SEM), Brunauer-Emmett-Teller (BET) surface area analysis, Fourier transform infrared spectroscopy (FTIR), and X-ray photoelectron spectroscopy (XPS) to determine their microstructure, specific surface area, pore structure, surface functional groups, and elemental chemical states.
-The results showed that all four biochar catalysts effectively promoted tar cracking and increased gas yield, but their catalytic performance varied significantly.
-In the blank control test without catalysts, the yields of gas, liquid tar, and solid char from rice husk pyrolysis were 198.97 mg/g, 488.31 mg/g, and 312.72 mg/g, respectively.
-For the biochar-added groups, no significant differences were observed in solid product yields, but all exhibited reduced liquid yields and increased gas yields compared to the blank control.
-The liquid yields for corn stover char, bamboo char, pine wood char, and chitin char were 321.19 mg/g, 310.02 mg/g, 278.13 mg/g, and 282.54 mg/g, respectively—all significantly lower than the blank control.
-Their gas yields were 371.66 mg/g, 379.98 mg/g, 412.75 mg/g and 408.46 mg/g, respectively, much higher than the blank control.
-In terms of H2 yield and selectivity, all catalysts significantly improved both compared to the blank control (1.41 mmol/g and 17.43%, respectively).
-Chitin biochar exhibited the best catalytic performance, with H2 yield and selectivity reaching 12.59 mmol/g and 53.33%, followed by pine wood char (10.74 mmol/g and 46.83%).
-Corn stover char and bamboo char showed relatively lower activity, with H2 yields of 8.41 mmol/g and 8.38 mmol/g, and selectivities of 42.69% and 41.32%, respectively.
-The superior catalytic performance of chitin char was attributed to its large specific surface area (86.85 m2/g), hierarchical pore structure facilitating mass transfer, and high nitrogen content (6.08 %).
-The "nitrogen self-doping" effect generated abundant nitrogen-containing active functional groups (pyridinic N and pyrrolic N), promoting deep tar cracking and reforming reactions.
-The good activity of pine wood char was associated with its well-developed mesoporous network, large specific surface area, and rich surface oxygen-containing functional groups.
-Although corn stover char contained alkali (earth) metals and abundant surface oxygen-containing functional groups, its high ash content reduced catalytic activity.
-Bamboo char had a low specific surface area, possibly due to a dense silicon layer on its surface that passivated active sites and limited catalytic activity.
-This study confirmed that the type of biochar feedstock determines its physicochemical properties and catalytic performance in reforming for hydrogen production.
-The specific surface area, pore structure, and active sites of biochars are key factors enhancing hydrogen production efficiency.
-These findings suggest that screening biochar feedstocks can improve catalyst performance, enabling targeted design and regulation, and provide new theoretical and technical support for developing low-cost, high-efficiency catalysts for high-value biomass utilization.
+Abstract: This study aims to investigate the catalytic performance of biochar from the various feedstocks in hydrogen production via biomass pyrolysis and reforming.
+Biochar catalysts were prepared from four feedstocks, such as corn stover, bamboo, pine wood, and chitin.
+A two-stage fixed-bed reactor was also used for the catalytic reforming of the rice husk.
+A systematic evaluation was made to explore the impacts of the biochar on the yields of the gas-liquid-solid products, gas composition, and H2 selectivity.
+There was a structure-activity relationship between the physicochemical properties (specific surface area, pore structure, functional groups, and elemental composition) and catalytic performance.
+Biochar catalysts were prepared via pyrolysis at 600°C under N2 atmosphere.
+In catalytic experiments, the rice husk was pyrolyzed in the first stage at 550°C, then the volatile products were mixed with the steam, and finally introduced into the second stage for steam reforming at 800°C on the biochar catalyst bed.
+Gas components (H2, CO, CH4, CO2, C2H4, and C2H6) were selected to calculate the product yields and H2 selectivity using gas chromatography (GC).
+The biochar was characterized by scanning electron microscopy (SEM), Brunauer-Emmett-Teller (BET) surface area analysis, Fourier transform infrared spectroscopy (FTIR), and X-ray photoelectron spectroscopy (XPS).
+The parameters were determined after comparison, including the microstructure, specific surface area, pore structure, surface functional groups, and elemental chemical states.
+The results showed that all four biochar catalysts effectively promoted tar cracking and gas yield, but their catalytic performance varied significantly.
+In the blank control test without catalysts, the yields of gas, liquid tar, and solid biochar from the rice husk pyrolysis were 198.97, 488.31, and 312.72 mg/g, respectively.
+In the biochar-added groups, no significant difference was observed in the solid product yields.
+But the liquid yields were reduced for the high gas yields, compared with the blank control.
+The liquid yields for the corn stover char, bamboo char, pine wood char, and chitin char were 321.19, 310.02, 278.13, and 282.54 mg/g, respectively—all significantly lower than the blank control.
+The gas yields were 371.66, 379.98, 412.75, and 408.46 mg/g, respectively, much higher than the blank control.
+In terms of H2 yield and selectivity, all catalysts were significantly improved, compared with the blank control (1.41 mmol/g and 17.43%, respectively).
+Chitin biochar also exhibited the best catalytic performance, with the H2 yield and selectivity of 12.59 mmol/g and 53.33%, followed by the pine wood biochar (10.74 mmol/g and 46.83%).
+Maize stover char and bamboo char showed relatively lower activity, with the H2 yields of 8.41 and 8.38 mmol/g, while the selectivity of 42.69% and 41.32%, respectively.
+The superior catalytic performance of chitin char was attributed to the large specific surface area (86.85 m2/g), hierarchical pore structure to facilitate the mass transfer, and high nitrogen content (6.08%).
+The "nitrogen self-doping" effect also generated the abundant nitrogen-containing active functional groups (pyridinic N and pyrrolic N), thus promoting deep tar cracking and reforming reactions.
+The high activity of pine wood biochar was associated with the well-developed mesoporous network, large specific surface area, and rich surface oxygen-containing functional groups.
+Although the corn stover biochar contained alkali (earth) metals and abundant surface oxygen-containing functional groups, the high ash content reduced the catalytic activity.
+Bamboo char shared the low specific surface area, possibly due to a dense silicon layer on the surface that passivated active sites and limited catalytic activity.
+The type of biochar feedstock was selected to determine the physicochemical properties and catalytic performance in the reforming of hydrogen production.
+The specific surface area, pore structure, and active sites of biochar were the key enhancing factors on the hydrogen production efficiency.
+The screening of biochar feedstocks can be used to improve the catalyst performance, targeted design, and regulation.
+The findings can provide the theoretical and technical references to develop highly efficient, low-cost catalysts for high-value biomass utilization.

 /